Idnan/bash-guide/README.md

 ```

 ### b. `whereis`
-Whereis search for executables, source files, and manual pages using a database built by system automatically.
+Whereis searches for executables, source files, and manual pages using a database built by system automatically.
 ```bash
 whereis name
 ```